kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 Once the migration is completed the VM will have the new interface attached.

+>**Note**: It is recommended to avoid performing migrations in parallel to a hotplug operation.
+> It is safer to assure hotplug succeeded or at least reached the VMI specification before issuing a migration.

 ### Remove interface
 ```bash
 virtctl removeinterface vm-fedora --name dyniface1
 ```
-At this point the new interface should be detached from the guest but exist in the pod.
+At this point the subject interface should be detached from the guest but exist in the pod.

 ### Migrate the VM
 ```bash